junxit/us-congress-bills-109/metadata.md

 - 2005-12-08 — Introduced in House
 - 2005-12-08 — Introduced in House
 - 2005-12-08 — Referred to the House Committee on International Relations.
+- 2006-02-08 — Committee Consideration and Mark-up Session Held.
+- 2006-02-08 — Ordered to be Reported Adversely by the Yeas and Nays: 24 - 16.
+- 2006-02-10 — Placed on the House Calendar, Calendar No. 145.
+- 2006-02-10 — Reported adversely by the Committee on International Relations.
+H. Rept.
+109-374.
+- 2006-02-10 — Reported adversely by the Committee on International Relations.
+H. Rept.
+109-374.